Renew your vehicle registration

 Before you renew

-Check your renewal notice to find out when your roadworthy inspection is due.
+You should check your renewal notice to find out when your roadworthy inspection is due.

 You may be able to renew your registration for a short period (such as one or three months) up until the inspection due date.